moja-global/About_moja_global/Contributing/How-to-Document-Your-Contribution.md

         * Reference Information
     * Make changes and commit directly to the wiki

-1. Documentation in Googl Docs-files
+1. Documentation in Google Docs-files
     * Use the Google Docs for the collaborative development of documents (text equivalent of features branches), including
         * Science Designs
         * Architecture